LSSTDESC/tom_desc/README.md

 The "production" server at nersc is `https://desc-tom.lbl.gov` ; ask Rob (raknop@lbl.gov or Rob Knop on the LSST Slack) if you need a user account.

 There are a few ways to use it.
-The browser-base web interface hasn't been well developed yet, but there are some of the basic things that come with the TOM there.
+The browser-based web interface hasn't been well developed yet, but there are some of the basic things that come with the TOM there.
 The ELAsTiCC challenge information is all being stored underneath `https://desc-tom.lbl.gov/stream`.
 You can try